astral-sh/uv/docs/concepts/tools.md

 # Tools

 Tools are Python packages that provide command-line interfaces.
-Tools can be invoked without installation using `uvx`, in which case their dependencies are installed in a temporary virtual environment isolated from the current project.
-Tools can also be installed with `uv tool install`, in which case their executables are [available on the `PATH`](#the-path) — an isolated virtual environment is still used but it is not treated as disposable.

 !!! note

     See the [tools guide](../guides/tools.md) for an introduction to working with the tools interface — this document discusses details of tool management.

+## The `uv tool` interface

+uv includes a dedicated interface for interacting with tools.
+Tools can be invoked without installation using `uv tool run`, in which case their dependencies are installed in a temporary virtual environment isolated from the current project.
+Tools can also be installed with `uv tool install`, in which case their executables are [available on the `PATH`](#the-path) — an isolated virtual environment is still used but it is not treated as disposable.

+Because it is very common to run tools without installing them, a `uvx` alias is provided for `uv tool run` — the two commands are exactly equivalent.
+For brevity, the documentation will mostly refer to `uvx` instead of `uv tool run`.

 ## Tool environments

-When running a tool with `uvx` or `uv tool run`, a virtual environment is stored in the uv cache directory and is treated as disposable.
+When running a tool with `uvx`, a virtual environment is stored in the uv cache directory and is treated as disposable.
 The environment is cached to reduce the overhead of invocations.

 When installing a tool with `uv tool install`, a virtual environment is created in the uv tools directory.